API Documentation

 API Keys

-All requests require a Mnexium API key passed via the Authorization header.
+All requests require a Mnexium API key.
+You can pass it via x-mnexium-key (recommended) or Authorization header.

 Authorization